DaronPopov/automated-video-annotation/README.md

 ###put the code in a jupyter notebook cell
 run and upload video to be processed that is all (:

-More stuff coming depending on motivation or hiring
+So far this code can process frame number, and vector data More stuff coming depending on motivation or hiring